Ballast water

 Exemptions

-The concept of "Same Risk Area", developed in Denmark, has now been approved by the IMO, and it has been decided that it can be used already now.
+The concept of "Same Risk Area", developed in Denmark, has now been approved by the IMO.
 This means that, rather than making a risk assessment per ship route, you can make a risk assessment for minor sea areas (following agreement among the authorities of all the countries affected); this would be considerably easier to handle for both shipowners and the authorities.

 Type approval